richlegrand/dash/README.md

 # Dash for devices

-Hardware, or devices... something physical.
-When you have [Dash](https://github.com/plotly/dash) interacting with a physical device things can [break](#problems-we-encountered-with-dash-and-devices).
-Here’s an attempt to solve some of the problems that we encountered when using Dash with devices/hardware.
+For devices seeking a front-end, [Dash](https://github.com/plotly/dash) can be used to provide an easy-to-program and browser-compatible user interface.
+It's compelling!
+You only need to know a bit of Python...
+But there are some [issues](#problems-we-encountered-with-dash-and-devices) that need to be considered when using Dash with hardware/devices.
+This fork of Dash is an attempt to address these issues.

 Among other changes, we've introduced _shared_ callbacks:

 ![Shared callbacks](https://user-images.githubusercontent.com/913165/82079294-3cfb5d80-96a8-11ea-99be-35473d28a5f2.gif)

 Here, the shared slider and shared text box are shared across all clients, which is what you might want with a device or shared resource.
 The other components are regular (not shared) to show that you can mix shared/regular components in a layout.

-When a component is shared, the property changes to that component are pushed to all clients by the Dash server over websocket(s).
-Each client gets a logically consistent and intentional display of the state of the system.
+When a component is shared, the property changes to that component are pushed to all clients by the Dash server over WebSocket(s).
+Each client gets a logically consistent and intentional display of the state of the system, device, or shared resource.

 Download the [tarfile](https://github.com/charmedlabs/vizy/files/4636133/dash_devices.tar.gz) to give it a try:

-1. Untar and uncompress.
+1. Uncompress and untar.
 2. Go into `dash` directory and run one the examples (e.g. `python3 example1.py`).
 It assumes that you have a recent version of Dash already installed.
 (Note, running the examples in this directory won't modify your existing Dash installation.)
 3. Point your browser to `localhost:5000`.
 4. Repeat (3) with another browser tab.